mikew123/rc25_ws/README.md

 # Micro controller firmware
 The microcontroller firmware is C-code developed using the Arduino IDE.
 The interface to the controller uses the USB port for a serial communications interface.
 A simple Json data structure sends data to-from the computer in the cabin over the USB serial interface.
+### IMU & GPS Controller (RP2040)
+Uses a dual-core RP2040 microcontroller to collect IMU (BNO085) and GPS (U-Blox M10Q) data.
+- **Core 1:** Polls and processes IMU and GPS sensor data, formats, and sends JSON messages over USB serial to the host computer.
+- **Core 2:** Buffers sensor data and passes it to core 1 for transmission.
+Data is formatted as JSON and sent over USB serial.
+The inter-core buffer ensures reliable, low-latency transfer of sensor packets to the host computer for real-time robot localization and navigation.
+**Sensor libraries used:**
+- Adafruit BNO08x (IMU)
+- SparkFun u-blox GNSS v3 (GPS)

+### TOF Controller (RP2040)
+Uses both cores of the RP2040 microcontroller to manage Time-of-Flight (TOF) sensor data.
+- **Core 1:** Polls and processes data from the front cluster of three TOF sensors, formats, and sends JSON messages over USB serial to the host computer.
+- **Core 2:** Polls and processes data from the rear cluster of TOF sensors, buffers distance measurements, and passes them to core 1 for transmission.
+Front and rear TOF devices are connected to separate I2C interfaces (`Wire` and `Wire1`).
+A serial queue is used for inter-core communication, allowing core 2 to send data to core 1 for transmission.
+Sensor data validity is filtered using the status message from each TOF sensor, ensuring only reliable measurements are sent.
+The controller uses the VL53L8CX TOF sensor library for sensor interfacing and data acquisition.
+This design enables efficient, parallel acquisition and low-latency transfer of TOF sensor readings for real-time processing.
+### Engine Controller Firmware (RCX6-engine-ctrl-SRXL2)
+Controls engine, steering, and shift functions for the RCX6 robot using SRXL2 serial protocol.
+Handles multiplexing between RC receiver and computer control, relays commands, and manages telemetry.

+#### Main Firmware (`RCX6-engine-ctrl-SRXL2.ino`)
+- Initializes hardware, sets up serial communication, and manages the main control loop.
+- Handles switching between RC and computer control modes.
+- Processes incoming JSON commands and relays them to the appropriate subsystems.

+#### PWM Control (`rcxpwm.cpp`, `rcxpwm.h`)
+- Implements PWM signal generation and decoding for motor, steering, and shift channels.
+- Provides functions to read and write PWM values for both RC and computer control.
+- Manages safe switching and signal integrity.

+#### SRXL2 Protocol (`srxl2.cpp`, `srxl2.h`, `srxl2Structs.h`)
+- Implements the SRXL2 serial protocol for communication with Spektrum ESC and telemetry devices.
+- Defines SRXL2 message structures and parsing logic.
+- Handles bidirectional UART communication, message encoding/decoding, and telemetry extraction.

+#### Libraries Used
+- Arduino core libraries
+- SRXL2 protocol library (custom implementation)
+- Standard C++ libraries for data structures and serial communication **Sensor libraries used:**
+- Arduino VL53L8CX (TOF)
+- Arduino_JSON
 ## RC switch interface
 ### Outputs to RC switch
 - Slave select